-Is 2022 the year of ticking off that travel bucket list?
-Whether you’re setting resolutions or intentions, or planning on flying by the seat of your pants, here are some trends to keep in mind for your travels this year.
+Is this the year of ticking off that travel bucket list?
+Whether you’re setting travel resolutions or intentions, or planning on flying by the seat of your pants, here are some trends to keep in mind for your travels this year!

-And, of course, ticking off a river safari on the Chobe River is the best resolution you could make this year!
+And, of course, ticking off a river safari on the Chobe River is one of the best travel resolutions you could make this year!

 Sustainable, responsible or ‘green’ travel – call it what you will – is more at the forefront than ever.
-In many ways, we have a clean slate.
-A chance to do things better, more responsibly and mindfully, both as travel thought leaders and travellers.
+In many ways, we have a clean slate and a new chance to do things better, more responsibly and mindfully, both as travel thought leaders and travellers.

 You can travel sustainably by: